 5. What kind of CBD products can you buy?

 There is a paradox that, although cultivation with limitations and under strict control is possible, Spanish legislation does not allow the manufacture of cannabis-derived products.
-On the other hand, it is possible to export production to countries where the manufacture of these products is legal.
+On the other hand, it is possible to export the production to countries where the manufacture of these products is legal.